 Set up a music playlist for your cruise

 Music sets up the mood.
 Don’t hop onto the plane going to the remote island of Flores without your music.
-Have your favorite songs ready to listen before you get on board.
-Tip: listen to new music for each new destination you travel to.
-This way, your brain will associate that music to that particular place.
-And whenever you miss your wonderful days on Komodo tour, all you have to do is plug in your earphones and the music will bring forth the memories of that particular place.
+Have your favourite songs ready to listen to before you get on board.
+Tip: listen to new music for each destination you visit.
+This way, your brain will associate that music with that particular place.
+And whenever you miss your wonderful days on a Komodo tour, all you have to do is plug in your earphones, and the music will bring back memories of that particular place.

 If you’re going to go diving, bring sunscreen that is safe for the environment.
-The conventional sunscreen sold virtually everywhere is usually harmful to the underwater marine inhabitants.
+Conventional sunscreen sold virtually everywhere is usually harmful to marine life.
 They’re known to cause coral bleaching.
 So make sure to research an actual reef-safe sunscreen before you shop.

 Planning to go diving or snorkeling in Flores?
-Indonesia is a part of the legendary Coral Triangle that boasts the highest marine biodiversity on earth.
+Indonesia is part of the legendary Coral Triangle, which boasts the highest marine biodiversity on Earth.
 Even though you don’t consider yourself an underwater photographer, the exquisite and purely stunning underwater world of Flores is something you can’t miss.